The spectral theory of regular sequences: A natural probability measure associated with

 \begin{proof} Let $x\in\mathbb{T}$ and consider the sequence of functions $\mu_{f,n}([0,x])$.
 Then, applying the argument of the above paragraph with $(k-1/k^n)/k$ replaced by $1+(k-(1+1/k^n))x$, we have for some $r<\rho$.
 As before, using the H\"older continuity of ${\bf F}_\rho$ and letting $\ell$ be the largest value for which \eqref{zjcond} holds, we obtain that $\varSigma_f(n)\cdot \mu_{f,n}([0,x])$ equals Using the asymptotic \eqref{sigfnl} yields By our assumption that \eqref{zjcond} holds, the denominator limits to a nonzero value, and so the point-wise limit of $\mu_{f,n}([0,x])$ exists for all $x$; explicitly, Finally, we note that the function $\mu_{f}([0,x])$ is H\"older continuous with exponent $\alpha$ for any $\alpha<\log_k(\rho/\rho^*)$, a property it inherits directly from ${\bf F}_\rho$. \end{proof}

 While we have used the notation $\mu_{f}([0,x])$, the assumptions of Theorem \ref{main2explicit} are not strong enough to guarantee the existence of a measure $\mu_f$ for which $\mu_{f}([0,x])$ is a distribution function.
-The following result contains a sufficient condition and is a generalisation of the result stated in Section~\ref{sec:notation} as Theorem \ref{main2}.
+The following result contains a sufficient condition and is a generalisation of the result stated in the Introduction as Theorem \ref{main2}.

 \begin{theorem} Let $f$ be an integer-valued $k$-regular sequence.
 Suppose that $\rho({\bf B})$ is the unique dominant eigenvalue of ${\bf B}$, $\rho({\bf B})>\rho^*(\{{\bf B}_0,\ldots,{\bf B}_{k-1}\})$ and that Eq.~\eqref{zjcond} holds.
 Suppose that $\mu_{f}([0,x])$, as provided by Theorem \ref{main2explicit}, is a function of bounded variation.
 Then $\mu_{f}([0,x])$ is the distribution function of a measure $\mu_f$, which is continuous with respect to Lebesgue measure. \end{theorem}